 - you’ve had ulcers in the stomach or bowel.

-If you have side effects from the drug, speak to your doctor as you might not be able to carry on taking the drug.
-Side effects can happen immediately, but mild ones often settle over time.
+If you have side effects from taking methotrexate, speak to your doctor as you might not be able to carry on taking it.
+Side effects can happen immediately or after you have taken methotrexate for a long time, but mild ones often settle over time.

-You’ll take methotrexate once a week on the same day.
+Methotrexate should be taken on the same day once a week.
 You’ll be given a starting dose of methotrexate while your rheumatologist tries to bring your condition under control, but this might be increased if it isn’t helping your symptoms.

 Methotrexate tablets come in two strengths: 2.5 mg and 10 mg.
 To avoid confusion, it’s recommended you only be given one strength, usually 2.5mg.
-If you are prescribed your dose as two strengths, you should be very careful as the tablets are similar in colour, but they are different sizes.
+If you are prescribed both tablet strengths be very careful not to confuse them, as they can look quite similar.